majidppb/flutter-money-manager/README.md

 # Money Manager

 - A basic money manager CRUD (Create, Read, Update, Delete) flutter app.
+- It provides a basic analysis of transactions using charts.
 - Built with [Firebase] Auth (Google Sign in) and Firestore.
 - Utilized [Bloc] for effective state management.
 - Follows the Clean architecture.